safepulsexyz/safepulse-wallet/README.md

 ## Introduction

-**Florune** is the inaugural application of the Contract Foundry ecosystem, a sovereign onchain agreement acosystem.
+**SafePulse** is the inaugural application of the Contract Foundry ecosystem, a sovereign onchain agreement acosystem.

 This permissioned but non-custodial infrastructure converges decentralized identity, tamper-proof document verification, and non-custodial smart contracts to replace intermediary-dependent processes with immutable, executable logic.